Airbus warns of threat to UK jobs from no-deal Brexit

 Germany’s BDI industry group warned that Britain is heading towards a disorderly exit that could have disastrous consequences for its economy and those of its partners.

-Echoing calls from Germany’s Siemens earlier this week, Airbus said it needed immediate details on how its operations would have to be organised.
+Echoing calls from Germany’s Siemens (SIEGn.DE) earlier this week, Airbus said it needed immediate details on how its operations would have to be organized.

 Airbus’ senior vice president Katherine Bennett said the time left to strike a deal was rapidly running out.